First things first, don’t be afraid if you’ve pulled the Death Tarot card!

 Thankfully, it doesn’t have to be so.
-The ‘death’ represented by this Major Arcana card is almost always a symbolic one, symbolizing the end to situations and connections that no longer serve us in a positive way.
+Every Tarot reader says that ‘death’ represented by this Major Arcana card is almost always a symbolic one, symbolizing the end of situations and connections that no longer positively serve us.

-If you’ve drawn the Death card in a reading, resist the urge to reshuffle the deck.
-A powerful message is being presented and it’s time to listen to what is being said.
+If you’ve drawn the Death card in a Tarot reading, resist the urge to reshuffle the deck.
+A powerful message is being presented, and it’s time to listen to what is being said.

-Before diving deeper into the upright- and reversed Death card meaning, and its connection to love, career, and life, below a quick overview of the most important words connected to this Major Arcana card.
+Before diving deeper into the upright and reversed Death card meaning, let’s see the most important words connected to this Major Arcana card.

 Death Tarot Card Description